The Sandman (wrestler): World Wrestling Entertainment (2005–2007)

-Raw and departure (2007)

 On June 17, 2007, Sandman was drafted to the Raw brand via the WWE Supplemental Draft.
 On the June 18 edition of Raw, Sandman debuted, going after Carlito with his Singapore cane.
 On the July 2 edition of Raw, Sandman had his first match on Raw, facing Carlito.
 Carlito won the match due to a disqualification when Sandman struck him with his cane after Carlito tried to use it on him.
 This started a feud between the two.
 Sandman did a similar thing next week when he lost to William Regal by disqualification, after hitting Regal and Carlito with his cane.
 The next week, Sandman faced Carlito again, this time winning when Regal attacked him.
 The Sandman was saved when Jim Duggan (who had a confrontation with Regal earlier that night) came down to the ring.
 At The Great American Bash he lost to Carlito in a Singapore Cane on a Pole match.
 The Sandman lost in a battle royal to determine the new General Manager of Raw where he was the last one eliminated by Regal who had faked an injury and was not in the match until Sandman was the only superstar in the ring; Regal then won after he snuck up on The Sandman and hit him in the back of the head with his boot.
 His last match was on the September 10 edition of Raw against Santino Marella which he won by disqualification.
 Fullington appeared to injure his ankle during a missed spot in this match and was released from his WWE contract on September 12, 2007.